skimzor/SZ-REG/README.md

 # SZ Regulator (SZ-REG) PCB
-The SZ Regulator or SZ-REG is a simple 5V regulator to power your Game Boy Color or Game Boy Pocket.
+The SZ Regulator or SZ-REG is a simple 5V regulator to power your Game Boy Color or Game Boy Pocket wtih IPS screens.

 ![](images/pcb_front.jpeg)